-To minimise the spread of the virus, the University is taking proactive steps to provide protection and assistance.
-We have drawn up a plan and have put the necessary preventative measures in place.
+To further minimise the spread of the virus, the University is taking proactive steps to provide protection and assistance.
+We have drawn up a plan and have put the necessary preventative measures in place:

-Students and staff are reminded that while there is no vaccine to prevent COVID-19, there are preventative steps that can be taken to avoid contracting the virus:
+Students and staff are reminded that there are preventative steps that can be taken to avoid contracting the virus:

 • Avoid touching your eyes, nose and mouth with unwashed hands.